WilAJP/network-wordle-project/README.md

 How to run client - python client.py {hostname} {optional port number}

 The type of library - Shared as we wanted the library to be used by both server and client withouth directly being embedded into the code.
+IMPORTANT - Library needs a .txt containing a list of words to pull from to use in the wordle game.

 Protocol - TCP as we wanted the client and server to have a solid connection with eachother and there for not to be any data being loss when sent.
 Protocol Syntax Messages: